5 Things You Should Know About Memory Care Facilities

-As we mentioned above, a memory care facility is different from a regular assisted living facility.
 Residents of assisted living live and move about the facility as if it were an apartment complex or neighborhood.
-They don’t have regular check-ins from staff, they attend meals when they want and are often provided a flexible activities schedule from which they can pick and choose.
+They don’t have regular check-ins from staff; they attend meals when they want and are often provided a flexible activities schedule from which they can pick and choose.
 This is because their cognitive function is decently intact, so they simply don’t need the level of care that memory loss residents do.

 2. Staff are specially trained.

 At The Breckinridge, we cater our staff training to dementia and Alzheimer’s disease residents.
 This means our staff is educated on these memory loss issues, how to assist a resident who has them, and even how to help improve memory loss and functioning.
 Any memory care community should have staff that is specially trained in these areas.

 When you have a memory loss disease, you may forget to eat or drink or go to the bathroom.
 You will probably experience disorientation and not know where you are at times.
 You won’t understand why you can’t leave the facility whenever you want and why you’re not living in the house you used to live in.
 Because of this, staff at memory care facilities regularly check in on residents.
 They make sure they attend mealtimes regularly.
 They make sure they’re staying hydrated.
 They help with any incontinence issues and ensure that residents are socializing, exercising, and getting fresh air.
 This requires staff to keep a closer eye on residents and ultimately improves the quality of life for the residents while ensuring their safety.

 Katrina Bailey, daughter of a resident – The importance of finding the best memory care facility

 4. Activities and daily schedule are catered to memory loss.

 Any assisted living facility will offer regular activities, such as bingo, and three meals a day, but a daily schedule at a memory care facility will look different.
 This is because people with memory loss have different needs in this area.